colymba/GridFieldGalleryTheme/README.md

 ## NOTES
 * Tested in Chrome, Safari, FireFox, Opera and IE9
-* GridFieldSortableHeader is removed since this causes problem with the layout (at least for now)
+* GridFieldSortableHeader is hidden since this causes problem with the layout (at least for now)

-## @TODO
-* Add functionality to display a Name/Title on mouseover
-* Option for dynamic thumbnail resizing in the view
-* other stuff...

 ## License (BSD Simplified)